Why Copilot Governance Cannot Be an Afterthought

 - Meeting summaries generated by Copilot in Teams inherit the sensitivity label of the Teams channel or meeting classification.

-This is the correct behavior for data protection, but it requires that your sensitivity label taxonomy is properly deployed before Copilot rollout.
-If labels are not applied to your existing content, Copilot-generated output will not be labeled, creating unprotected copies of potentially sensitive content.
+Data protection is effective when your sensitivity label taxonomy is properly set up before the Copilot rollout.
+If labels are not applied to your existing content, the output generated by Copilot will lack labels.
+This can result in unprotected copies of potentially sensitive content.

 Pre-Copilot Label Deployment Strategy